mycimer/NetScanner/README.md

 # NetScanner
-NetScanner - Ağınızdaki cihazlarıb bulur.  - Scanner for all device on your network
+NetScanner - Ağınızdaki cihazları bulur.  - Scanner for all device on your network